Baird Financial Group Inc. Sells 155 Shares of Tetra Tech, Inc. (NASDAQ:TTEK)

-Baird Financial Group Inc. cut its holdings in Tetra Tech, Inc. (NASDAQ:TTEK) by 1.3% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 11,704 shares of the industrial products company’s stock after selling 155 shares during the period.
-Baird Financial Group Inc.’s holdings in Tetra Tech were worth $1,588,000 as of its most recent filing with the Securities and Exchange Commission.
+Baird Financial Group Inc. lessened its position in shares of Tetra Tech, Inc. (NASDAQ:TTEK) by 1.3% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 11,704 shares of the industrial products company’s stock after selling 155 shares during the period.
+Baird Financial Group Inc.’s holdings in Tetra Tech were worth $1,588,000 at the end of the most recent quarter.

-Tetra Tech (NASDAQ:TTEK) last posted its earnings results on Wednesday, April 28th.
-The industrial products company reported $0.83 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.75 by $0.08.
-Tetra Tech had a net margin of 6.31% and a return on equity of 17.77%.
-The firm had revenue of $599.83 million for the quarter, compared to analysts’ expectations of $581.72 million.
-During the same quarter last year, the firm earned $0.73 EPS.
-The company’s quarterly revenue was up 2.6% compared to the same quarter last year.
-As a group, sell-side analysts expect that Tetra Tech, Inc. will post 3.64 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Friday, May 28th.
-Shareholders of record on Wednesday, May 12th were given a dividend of $0.20 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, May 28th.
+Investors of record on Wednesday, May 12th were given a $0.20 dividend.
+This is a boost from Tetra Tech’s previous quarterly dividend of $0.17.
 The ex-dividend date was Tuesday, May 11th.
-This represents a $0.80 annualized dividend and a dividend yield of 0.65%.
-This is a boost from Tetra Tech’s previous quarterly dividend of $0.17.
-Tetra Tech’s dividend payout ratio (DPR) is currently 24.54%.
+This represents a $0.80 annualized dividend and a yield of 0.65%.
+Tetra Tech’s dividend payout ratio (DPR) is presently 24.54%.

+Several equities research analysts have weighed in on the company.
+Vertical Research assumed coverage on Tetra Tech in a research note on Monday, April 12th.
+They set a “hold” rating and a $145.00 target price for the company.
+Maxim Group upped their target price on Tetra Tech from $155.00 to $160.00 and gave the stock a “buy” rating in a research note on Friday, April 16th.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $133.00.

+In other Tetra Tech news, Director Kirsten M. Volpi sold 5,575 shares of Tetra Tech stock in a transaction that occurred on Monday, June 7th.
+The shares were sold at an average price of $119.15, for a total transaction of $664,261.25.
+Following the transaction, the director now owns 13,997 shares of the company’s stock, valued at approximately $1,667,742.55.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, President Leslie L. Shoemaker sold 13,457 shares of Tetra Tech stock in a transaction that occurred on Thursday, May 20th.
+The stock was sold at an average price of $118.81, for a total transaction of $1,598,826.17.
+Following the transaction, the president now directly owns 69,436 shares in the company, valued at approximately $8,249,691.16.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 27,556 shares of company stock worth $3,277,870.
+Insiders own 1.65% of the company’s stock.

 Tetra Tech, Inc provides consulting and engineering services worldwide.
 The company operates through Government Services Group (GSG) and Commercial/International Services Group (CIG) segments.
 The GSG segment offers early data collection and monitoring, data analysis and information technology, science and engineering applied research, engineering design, construction management, and operations and maintenance services; and climate change and energy management consulting, as well as greenhouse gas inventory assessment, certification, reduction, and management services.